Field evaluation and optimization of a lightweight autonomous lidar-based UAV system based on a rigorous experimental setup in boreal forest environments: DISCUSSION

 Comprehensive comparisons with most existing under-canopy flight systems are challenging due to variations in testing conditions and metrics, and their reporting.
 The recommended evaluation metrics are described in detail in \autoref{subsec:standardizedSetup}.

 Among the studies reviewed in \autoref{sec:relatedWork}, only the two works by Karjalainen et al. \cite{karjalainen2023drone, Karjalainen03122025} reported all key evaluation metrics, including forest density, success rate, flight distance, and target flight speed.
-In \cite{karjalainen2023drone}, nine out of 19 flights were successful in a forest with a density ranging from 1650 to 2380 trees/ha and a high number of low-hanging branches.
+In the study of Karjalainen et al. \cite{karjalainen2023drone}, nine out of 19 flights were successful in a forest with a density ranging from 1650 to 2380 trees/ha and a high number of low-hanging branches.
 The target flight speed was 1.0 m/s, and the flight distances ranged from 35 to 80 m.
-In \cite{Karjalainen03122025} the flights were conducted in forests using the same forest complexity criteria applied in this study \cite{liang2019forest}.
+In the study of Karjalainen et al. \cite{Karjalainen03122025} the flights were conducted in forests using the same forest complexity criteria applied in this study \cite{liang2019forest}.
 The test environments were classified as medium complexity, with a density of 650 trees/ha, and difficult complexity, with a density of 2000 trees/ha.
 Both forests contained a high number of low-hanging branches and other understory foliage.
 In the medium forest, all flights were successful, whereas in the difficult forest, eight out of nine flights were successful.
 The target flight speed was 1.0 m/s, with flight distances ranging from 34 to 36 m in the medium forest and 42 m in the difficult forest.

 The optimized system showed clearly better performance than the original system used by Karjalainen et al. in \cite{karjalainen2023drone}, achieving a success rate of 100 \% in the difficult forest compared with a success rate of 47 \% reported in that study.
 In comparison with the system presented by Karjalainen et al. in \cite{Karjalainen03122025}, the performance difference is smaller.
 In the medium forest, the reliability of the optimized system was lower (80\% versus 100 \%), whereas in the difficult forest it was higher (100\% versus 89 \%).
 It should be noted, however, that the flights conducted by Karjalainen et al. were shorter (42 m) than those in this study (60 m), which likely made their missions easier to complete.
 Nevertheless, the higher reliability of the optimized system in the difficult forest, together with the observation that all failures in the medium forest were caused by the clouds of leaves, suggests that the optimized system is better suited for denser forests and, consequently, a wider range of forest types in terms of reliability.
 Leaves were thrust from the ground during the experiments conducted by Karjalainen et al. It was reported that the leaves did not affect the localization accuracy.
 Since no issues with leaves relating to the flight performance were reported, it is likely that the camera-based system was not affected by leaves being thrust from the ground.
 A direct comparison of efficiency is not possible, as no actual flight speeds, point-to-point flight speeds, or flight mission completion times were reported in the referenced studies.
 Overall, the optimized system presented in this work appears to perform more robustly across varying forest environments, at least in scenarios where large amounts of loose leaves are not present on the ground.